Glazed Pecans {Keto Friendly}

 Frequently Asked Questions

-How long are candied nuts good for?
+How long are glazed pecans good for?

 Why are my candied pecans sticky?

 After your pecans have cooled, if they are still sticky, this could mean they didn’t cook long enough in the skillet.
 Caramelized pecans need to reach a high enough temperature for the sugar to harden.
-Simply, put them back in the pan, and toast for another 2-5 minutes.
+Keep in mind that candied pecans cooked on the stove will have a stickier texture than a baked recipe.
+These are more glazed and caramelized than baked in.

 Should you toast pecans before caramelizing?